DionysisTheodosis/Web-Development/README.md

 # Web-Development-University-Projects

-## Description: This repository holds the code for my website and API project for the "Introduction to Web Development" course at the University of the Aegean.
+__Description__: This repository holds the code for my website and API project for the "Introduction to Web Development" course at the University of the Aegean.